Gangs of London star promises 'violence on steroids' in series two

-Things are looking extremely bloody and gruesome from the very start of the long awaited second season of Gangs of London.
+Things are looking extremely bloody and gruesome in the long awaited second season of Gangs of London.

-The new instalment is just as brutal and gruesome as fans would expect, and it turns out the cast and the series’ director wanted the violence in the gritty crime drama to be turned up a few notches.
+The new instalment is just as brutal as fans would expect and it turns out the cast and the series’ director wanted the violence in the gritty crime drama to be turned up a few notches.

 Series star Michelle Fairley, who plays Marian Wallace, exclusively tells LADbible that the violence is ‘on steroids’ in series two.

-Prior to the release of the red band trailer earlier this month – which features an introduction from Fairley, who warns ‘it's not for the faint hearted' – the actress, along with her co-stars Lucian Msamati and Orli Shuka, teased the brutal futures for their characters.
+Prior to the release of the red band trailer earlier this month – which features an introduction from Fairley, who warns ‘it's not for the faint hearted' – the actress, along with her co-stars Lucian Msamati and Orli Shuka, teased what's in store for their characters.

 Msamati also shared his excitement for the action and teased an upcoming scene involving his character Ed Dumani, and Orli’s Luan Dushaj, which made them wince when they watched it back.